cyh05040/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the controller and what didn't?

-*your answer here*
+The controller works very well and is easy to use with  no obvious latency.

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

-*your answer here*
+The react time of the device would decide a big part of the user experience and the time latency can be a problem.
+It is imperative for the user to see the according reaction within two seconds, anything above that would be a little confusing for the user.
+Also, only limited action can be conducted, for example it can only do one action at once.
+Last but not least, smarty pi toilet actions can only be conducted in a quiet place without too much noise.

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

-*your answer here*
+For the open and close seat function: It would be very interesting if the user could adjust the seat opening and closing speed according to his or her preference.
+For the play music function: It would be more user friendly could sense the volume and give him or her the option to adjust accordingly.
+Furthermore, it can detect the current noise level in the room and decide on the volume of music accordingly.
+For the weight measuring feature: It will help the user to keep track of his or her weight and compare with the previous data and provide user the trend of the weight.
+(If it's getting heavier/ lighter by what percentage.)